gogins/csound-android/README.md

 CsoundApplication project.

 For a production build, apply to me for the signing key, build for release, and generate a signed .apk.
+The signing key should be installed in the csound-android/CsoundForAndroid/CsoundForAndroid directory.